alejandro5042/azdo-userscripts/README.md

 - Incomplete but blocked: Reviews you have not completed but are blocked anyways because another reviewer voted Waiting on Author or Rejected.
 This section is open by default

 # Pre-requisites
-A userscripts extension is required to actually use these scripts; e.g. Tampermonkey, Greasemoneky, etc.
+A userscripts extension is required to actually use these scripts; e.g. Tampermonkey, Greasemonkey, etc.

 [Install the Tampermonkey extension](https://tampermonkey.net/)